harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/customize.md

 # Customizing Your Gaia Node

 A key goal of the Gaia project is to enable each individual to create and run his or her own agent service node using finetuned LLMs and proprietary knowledge.
-In all likelihood, you are not going to run a node with the [default](quick-start.md) Phi-3 LLM and Paris guidebook knowledge base.
+In all likelihood, you are not going to run a node with the [default](quick-start) Llama 3.2 LLM and Paris guidebook knowledge base.

 In this chapter, we will discuss ways to customize your node.

 ## Pre-set configurations

 All the node configuration options, such as LLM settings, vector collection for the knowledge base, and prompts,  are all in the `gaianet/config.json` file.
 You can edit this file directly to use your models and vector collections.

 Or, you can select a different `config.json` when you initialize the node.
 Just pass in a URL to the `config.json` file in your `gaianet init` command.

 We have several pre-set `config.json` files to choose from [in this repo](https://github.com/GaiaNet-AI/node-configs).

 For example, the following command initialize a Gaia node with a Llama 3 8B model.

 ```